Introduction to GPUs

 The standard libraries for machine learning a GPU are the NVIDIA CUDA Toolkit and these are included in Saturn Cloud GPU images so you should have them already.
 That said, sometimes machine learning libraries require specific versions of CUDA (say, version 10 vs 11), so it is worth checking that the correct CUDA driver is installed for your needs.
 To check the version of CUDA installed, from the command line run:

-The machine may not be using the Python libraries that utilize the GPU
+The machine may not be using the libraries that utilize the GPU

-Even if you do have a GPU on the system and the correct drivers, you need to ensure that the Python libraries you are using supports GPU.
+Even if you do have a GPU on the system and the correct drivers, you need to ensure that the data science libraries you are using supports GPU.
 For instance, with earlier versions of TensorFlow (version 1.15 or earlier) to

 utilize the gpu you would need to pip install a special